Ujams Cbriel kicked off his career in the year 2004 and has starred in numerous Nollywood movies.

 What are your hopes for the industry?

 Hoping to organise our market and reasonable distribution of production budget.
 High production values.
-Integrity, Honesty, Professionalism, Respect, training and general reorientation
+Integrity, Honesty, Professionalism, Respect, training and a general reorientation

 What do you consider your greatest accomplishment?